Shattered Vows: Getting Beyond Betrayal

 Q: Can all relationships be fixed after an affair?

-Dr. G: No. What I look for is how the unfaithful partner shows empathy for the pain that they have caused when the betrayed spouse starts acting crazy.
+Dr Glass: No. What I look for is how the unfaithful partner shows empathy for the pain that they have caused when the betrayed spouse starts acting crazy.

 Q: In what way do they act crazy?

-Another sign of salvageability lies in how much responsibility the unfaithful partner is willing to take for the choice they made, regardless of problems that pre-existed in the marriage.
-(We definitely need to work on the weaknesses of the marriage, but not to justify the affair.)
 If the unfaithful partner says, “you made me do it,” that’s not as predictive of a good outcome as when the partner says, “we should have gone to counseling before this happened to deal with the problems.”
-Sometimes the unfaithful partner really doesn’t regret the affair, because it was very exciting.
+Sometimes the unfaithful partner really doesn’t regret the affair.
+This is because it was very exciting.
 One of the big strains between the partners in the primary relationship is the way they perceive the affair partner.

 Q: How so?